Lima / Sacred Valley / Machu Picchu / Cusco

 Morning at leisure in Aguas Calientes to enjoy the city and your hotel’s facilities.
 After lunch at the hotel, transfer to the Hiram Bingham for your evening departure.
 Cocktails, live entertainment, and a gourmet 4-course, à la carte dinner is served before arriving in Cusco for overnight.
 (B, L, D)

 Optional (not included in your tour fare): Return to Machu Picchu for a second visit.
 Some suggested routes: hike the steep stone-paved trail of Huayna Picchu (2,490 meters), the pyramid-shape mountain above Machu Picchu for a breathtaking view of the site (reservation and extra fee are needed); stroll to the Inca Bridge (a secret entrance used by the Inca’s army); walk toward the Inca Trail to find the historic Intipunku and Sun Gate.

 Explore the city of Cusco, a UNESCO World Heritage site.
 The tour begins at the Main Square and the Koricancha Temple, an old Incan palace and main center for the worship of the sun god, with a lovely church built over top of its foundations by Spanish colonists in the 16th century.
 Your next destination is the Main Square where you can see many buildings from the Colonial period.
 Your adventure continues at the Sacsayhuaman Fortress built of enormous stone blocks, strategically located at the top of a hill overlooking the city.
-Enjoy a dinner at Cicciolina restaurant located near your hotel where the most amazing novoandean cuisine is found.
+Enjoy dinner at an amazing Novo Andean restaurant near your hotel.
 (B, D)